dev891998/Genesys-test/README.md

 Getting All Messages Without 'From' and 'To' Properties: Verifies the response when trying to get all messages without specifying from and to properties.

-Getting Messages with 'From' Property Only: Verifies the response when trying to get messages using only the from property.
+Getting Messages with 'From' Property Only: Verifies the response when getting messages using only the from property.

-Getting Messages with 'To' Property Only: Verifies the response when trying to get messages using only the to property.
+Getting Messages with 'To' Property Only: Verifies the response when getting messages using only the to property.

 Deleting a Message by ID: Verifies that a message can be deleted by its ID.